-We calculate FFO in accordance with the standards established by the National Association of Real Estate Investment Trusts ("Nareit").
+We calculate FFO in accordance with the standards established by Nareit.
 Nareit defines FFO as net income (loss) (calculated in accordance with GAAP), excluding gains (or losses) from sales of depreciable operating property, real estate related depreciation and amortization (excluding amortization of deferred financing costs), impairment of real estate assets, and after adjustments for unconsolidated partnerships and joint ventures.